santec-corporation/Santec_USB_Control_Scripts/README.md

 <br>

 <details>
-<summary><h2>Writing your own script [Python Demo]</h2> </summary>
+<summary><h2>Write your own script (Python)</h2> </summary>

-1) Make sure that the DLL directory contains all the three DLLs in the same directory as your script.
+1) Make sure that the DLL directory is in the same directory as your main script.
-2) Basic Imports,
+2) Basic imports,
     ```python
-    import clr      # Using the 'pythonnet' package, which provides Python bindings for .NET
+    import clr      # This is using the **pythonnet** package, which provides python bindings for .NET Assemblies
-    import sys      # Using sys to modify the import path to include a specific directory (assembly_path)
+    import sys      # Using **sys** to modify the import path to include a specific directory
     ```

-3) Accessing the DLL,
+3) Loading the DLL,
     ```python
     assembly_path = r".\DLL"
     sys.path.append(assembly_path)
     ref = clr.AddReference(r"Santec_FTDI")
     ```

-4) Importing the namespace and creating an instance to the main class,
+4) Importing the namespace and creating an instance of the FTD2xx_helper class,
     ```python
     import Santec_FTDI as ftdi              # Santec_FTDI is the main namespace